Vincenzo0709/NVDLA_on_Vivado/hw/configs/README.md

-# Configuration directory
+# Configurations directory
-This directory contains for each NVDLA configuration the whole sources set, used by fetch_sources.sh in units/.
+This directory contains for each NVDLA configuration the whole sources set, used by *fetch_sources.sh* scripts in *units/*.

 | Configuration   | References         | Description                                            |
 |-----------------|--------------------|--------------------------------------------------------|